 At the farm Fred is in charge of farmers markets, fertility, accounting, basket program administration, perennials and tomatoes, among other things.
 He studied (BSc, MSc) and taught agriculture at McGill.
 Fred published the book Crop Planning for Vegetable Growers with Dan in 2010.
 Fred loves playing music, dancing, staying up late and being involved in his community.
 He is a board member of both Équiterre and Marché Ste-Anne.
-He lives in Ste-Anne with his lovely wife Dana and his sweet daughters Lila and Ruby.
-Their family will welcome a new member in May 2015!
+He lives in Ste-Anne with his lovely wife Dana and his three children Lila, Ruby and André.

 Reid grew up in Northern Ontario and studied Agriculture and Environmental Science at McGill University before Tourne-Sol was born.
 Reid is Tourne-Sol's resident fix-it guy and a compulsive tinkerer.
 Reid loves to figure out how and why things work.
 Farming is thus a perpetually stimulating pursuit because he'll never really understand exactly how it all works.
 Same goes for his adorable and utterly illogical children Phoebe, and Elliot.

 Renée studied agriculture and environmental science at McGill University.
 At Tourne-Sol farm Renée manages the seedling greenhouse, organic certification, pest control and flower production.
 She is married to Reid and together they have 2 amazing kids, Phoebe and Elliot.

 NOTE THAT ALL 2017 POSITIONS HAVE BEEN FILLED.